-One of the culinary world's most celebrated figures, Tom Colicchio returns once again as lead judge for Bravo's tenth season of the Emmy and James Beard Award-winning culinary series Top Chef: Seattle, and also serves as mentor to the competing chefs on the series, guiding them through their various challenges.
+One of the culinary world's most celebrated figures, Tom Colicchio returns once again as lead judge for Bravo's eleventh season of the Emmy and James Beard Award-winning culinary series Top Chef, and also serves as mentor to the competing chefs on the series, guiding them through their various challenges.

 Born in Elizabeth, New Jersey, Colicchio spent his childhood immersed in food, cooking with his mother and grandmother.
 It was his father, however, who suggested that he make a career of it.
 Colicchio taught himself to cook with the help of Jacques Pépin's legendary illustrated manuals on French cooking, La Technique and La Méthode.
 At the age of 17, he made his kitchen debut in his native town of Elizabeth at Evelyn's Seafood Restaurant.

 Colicchio then cooked at prominent New York restaurants such as The Quilted Giraffe, Gotham Bar & Grill, Rakel, and Mondrian.
 During his tenure as executive chef of Mondrian, Food & Wine magazine selected him as one of the top ten "Best New Chefs" in the United States and The New York Times awarded the restaurant three stars.

 In July 1994, Colicchio and his business partner Danny Meyer opened Gramercy Tavern in Manhattan’s Gramercy Park neighborhood.
 Colicchio's cooking at Gramercy Tavern won consistent recognition, garnering three stars from Ruth Reichl of The New York Times and earning him The James Beard Foundation’s 2000 “Best Chef-New York” Award.